exasol/bucketfs-java/doc/design.md

 Needs: impl, utest

-### Append Suffix to Folders
+### Append Suffix to Directories
-`dsn~bucket-lists-folders-with-suffix~1`
+`dsn~bucket-lists-directories-with-suffix~1`

-The list of contents of the bucket contains folders with a slash `/` as suffix.
+The list of contents of the bucket contains directories with a slash `/` as suffix.

 Rationale:
-* This enables to distinct folders from files potentially having the same name.
+* This enables to distinct directories from files potentially having the same name.

 Covers:
 * `req~bucket-content-listing~1`